-Bouncing back from labor isn't a reason to get pregnant earlier than you originally planned -- not at all -- but it could be a little notch in your favor.
+Bouncing back from labor isn't a reason to get pregnant earlier (especially because all of our bodies respond to pregnancy differently, no matter our age), but it could be a little notch in your favor.
 Even if you're bummed that your body isn't exactly as it was, imagine adding the natural aging process on top of it.
 And with more reproductive years ahead of us, we can give ourselves more time in between pregnancies to recover.

 But more than vanity reasons, finally understanding our body's purpose and appreciating its mind-blowing abilities isn't a bad thing to learn sooner rather than later.
-And you can be sure that it's something childless 25 year olds can't grasp.
+It's something that I never could have understood before experiencing it first-hand.

 This is part of a weekly "Why I Love Being a Young Mom" series, meant to inspire and encourage women who are starting early.
 It's no way meant to attack alternative choices, but merely to highlight often-ignored benefits to early motherhood.
-Email your favorite reason to firstname.lastname@example.org.
+Email or tweet your favorite reason with the hashtag #earlymama.